zimfw/ruby/README.md

 Provides `ruby` and `bundler` aliases and initializes `rbenv` and/or `rvm` if already installed.

-If available, this module configures Ruby to use Homebrew's `openssl@1.1` dir.

 ## Aliases

 - `rb` is short for `ruby`.